MacoskoLab/Macosko-Pipelines/tools/disco/slurm.md

 Introduction to login00
 -----------------------

 The login server `login00.broadinstitute.org` has SLURM enabled.
-We can use it to submit jobs to various nodes nodes that jobs can be submitted to
+We can use it to submit jobs to various nodes that have large amounts of computing resources.

-You can login to this node using ssh:
+You can login to this server using ssh:

 ``` ssh login00.broadinstitute.org ```